 If you have a look under the bed in one of the bungalows near the Copper Mill base camp, you’ll spot a familiar purple plushie.

 And that’s not the only place you’ll find this beloved kraken.
-Twitter user @Alchama sent me a link to a video that reveals the location of a hidden Underpus cavern in the Abandoned Mines.
+Twitter user @Alchama sent me a link to this video that reveals the location of a hidden Underpus cavern in the Abandoned Mines area.

 Familiar Game Pieces

-Perhaps my personal favourite of Rise of the Tomb Raider easter eggs.
+Perhaps my personal favourite of Rise’s “eggs”.
 A well-known Russian game involving shaped blocks?
 It could be none other than the sensational (and super addictive) Tetris, surely?

 Water Buffalo Paperweight